pc2/Aurora-HLS/emulation/example/README.md

 ## Build

-The following dependencies have to be installed:
+The Aurora Emu dependencies have to be installed.

-- Vitis HLS (for the AXI stream and ap_int header files)
-- ZMQ
-- CMake > 3.11

 To build with cmake: